prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-2.markdown

 > "When something is important enough, you do it even if the odds are not in your favour." -Elon Musk

+Importance of something matters more than chances of success of it.
+For example, if someone got the cancer & chances of success of the surgery is less than 5%, we will do it.
+Because importance of that high enough that, chances of sucess & cost doesn't affect us.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 5.

 > "When making plans, think big.
 When making progress, think small." -James Clear

+Make big & ambitious plans.
+But while moving towards that pre-defined goal, don't expect results everytime.
+Don't get ahead of yourselves while making actions.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>